jpype-project/jpype/README.rst

 postings <http://stackoverflow.com/questions/8525193/cannot-install-jpype-on-os-x-lion-to-use-with-neo4j>`__
 and all the other `CONTRIBUTORS <https://github.com/originell/jpype/blob/master/AUTHORS>`__.

-The `changelog can be found on github <https://github.com/originell/jpype/blob/master/CHANGELOG.rst>`__.
+The `changelog can be found on github <https://github.com/originell/jpype/blob/master/CHANGELOG.rst>`__ as well as the `documentation <https://github.com/originell/jpype/blob/master/doc/userguide.rst>`__.

 Known Bugs/Limitations
 ----------------------